 For many players, that’s an opportunity to get eased visa application process and participate in more events globally.
 Interestingly, the German Olympic Federation (DOSB) has repeatedly said that esports doesn’t qualify as sports.

-Despite the hardliner stance of DOSB President Alfons Hörmann, an approval from a sports body for visa issues would indeed bring more balance in the current state of esports.
+Despite the hardline stance of DOSB President Alfons Hörmann, approval from a sports body for visa issues would indeed bring more balance to the current state of esports.